Jensen Detention Reservoir Captures Stormwater Runoff

 Lakewood, California, is one of several cities in Los Angeles County working to ensure pollutant discharges from the Los Cerritos Channel Watershed meet water quality goals set by the US environmental Protection Agency (EPA).
 To comply with total maximum daily loads (TMDLs) of metals and organic pollutants, Lakewood emphasized dry weather urban runoff, stormwater capture, and infiltration or use, rather than treatment.

 Effectively capturing stormwater, promoting its infiltration into groundwater, and leveraging its treated runoff as irrigation water meant landing the right design in the right place for the Lakewood Stormwater and Runoff Capture Project.
-To comply with US Environmental Protection Agency guidelines for total suspended solids in the Los Cerritos Channel Watershed and reach goals to reduce overall potable water use, Lakewood chose Mayfair Park as the location due to its proximity to Los Cerritos’ Clark Channel segment and a state of the art stormwater storage system for the design.
+To comply with EPA guidelines for TMDLs in the Los Cerritos Channel Watershed and reach goals to reduce overall potable water use, Lakewood chose Mayfair Park as the location due to its proximity to Los Cerritos’ Clark Channel segment and a state of the art stormwater storage system for the design.

 The Jensen Detention Reservoir captures dry weather runoff to eliminate metals and other pollutants in the Clark Channel segment during dry weather and first flush wet weather runoff to reduce pollutant load downstream.
 It also reduces potable water use in Lakewood for park and open space irrigation.

 Jensen Precast engineers and product specialists are experts in stormwater management solutions.
 Get a quote for your project today.